kwpid/lim-rblx/replit.md

 -   **Roblox MessagingService**: Used for cross-server notifications when ultra-rare items (5M+) are unboxed.

 ## Recent Updates (November 1, 2025)
+-   **Head Item Support**: Equipping system now supports head items.
+When equipped, the player's head is replaced with the new head.
+When unequipped, the default Roblox head is restored with a default face.
+Works seamlessly with character respawns and auto-equip on rejoin.
 -   **Inventory Sorting**: Equipped items now appear first in inventory, followed by highest to lowest value items
 -   **Clearer Labels**: Stock items show "X / Y copies", regular items show "X owners" for accurate tracking
 -   **High-Value Chat Notifications**: When players unbox items worth 250k+ Robux, a colored chat message appears server-wide.
 5M+ items announce to the entire server AND broadcast globally across all servers using MessagingService.
 Shows item name, value, serial # (for stock items), and color-coded by rarity.
 Global messages are prefixed with [GLOBAL].